-Also this post is to suggest that I seek to defend Alex Jones and his frankly outrageous opinions.
+Also this post isn’t to suggest that I seek to defend Alex Jones and his frankly outrageous opinions.

 Those who are concerned with his removal from these platforms – and along with those sympathetic to him – have used the word “censorship” to describe the actions.
 However, the retort to the claim is that Apple, Google, Twitter, Facebook et al are well within their rights to remove him and his message from their systems.
 Also, the further reply is that only the Government can “censor” citizens.

 I can see the points from both sides, and I can do so without explicitly endorsing Alex Jones.
 I do not care for the crazy man.

 However, for all the talk these days about “conversations” and “having a discussion”, I feel that this does warrant further investigation to hash the issue out.
 To be outraged and demand boycotts is equally as troublesome as being snidely dismissive because the definition of the word “censor” doesn’t apply.